 - Multiple rooms in an indoor area for a robot "course" (outdoor area may also be an option, depending on the off-road abilities of your RC car)

 - Volunteer to operate stopwatch and keep track of the number of crashes

 - Batteries as required by RC car and camera (check packaging/directions)

-- Use duct tape to attach your wireless camera (and battery) to your RC (or radio-controlled) car.
+- Use tape to attach your wireless camera or phone to your RC car.
 By combining a sensor with a mobile car, you have now made a simple robot.
 Our robot is shown in Figure 3.

 Figure 3.
 Our search-and-rescue robot, made from a toy RC car and a wireless video camera.

 - Practice driving the car around your house while walking behind the car and looking at it.
-Also practice driving it by looking only at the TV screen.
+Also practice driving it by looking only the video from the camera or phone, but not directly at the car.
 Once you are comfortable driving the car both ways, move to the next step.

 - Plan a route through your house to use as a test course.
 Sketch a map of your house (include obstacles like furniture), and plot out the route on this map.
 This is exactly what scientists, engineers, or robot operators would do.
 For example, NASA uses satellite images of Mars to plan routes for the Mars rovers.
 (To see for yourself, search Google for "Mars rover route.")
 Police or military officials may use a map of a city or floor plan of a building to plan routes for their robots.